defano/wyldcard/README.md

 ## Containers

-A _container_ is anything in HyperCard that you can `put` a value into: Parts, variables, properties, menus and the message box are all containers.
+A _container_ is anything in HyperCard that you can `put` a value into: Parts, variables, properties, menus, the message box, and the selection are each containers.

 #### Variable containers